Flag of Florida

 The flag of Florida is the official flag of the U.S. state of Florida.
 The flag consists of a red saltire on a white background, with the state seal superimposed on the center.
 The current state flag was adopted on November 6, 1900, and has only been changed once on May 21, 1985 when the state seal was standardized.

 It is one of three U.S. state flags to feature the words "In God We Trust" (the U.S. motto since 1956), with the other two being those of Georgia and Mississippi.

 Statute

 The Florida state flag is defined by law as:

-"The seal of the state, in diameter one-half the hoist, shall occupy the center of a white ground.
-Red bars, in width one-fifth the hoist, shall extend from each corner toward the center, to the outer rim of the seal."
+The seal of the state, in diameter one-half the hoist, shall occupy the center of a white ground.
+Red bars, in width one-fifth the hoist, shall extend from each corner toward the center, to the outer rim of the seal.

+Design of the seal

+Florida State Seal (1985–present), by John Locastro.

+The state seal of Florida, as described in the 2024 Florida Statutes, Title IV, Chapter 15, § 15.03, contains: